zulip/zulip/docs/production/export-and-import.md

 This restoration process can also be used to migrate a Zulip installation from one server to another.

-We recommend running a disaster recovery after setting up your backups to confirm that your backups are working.
+We recommend running a disaster recovery test after setting up your backups to confirm that your backups are working.
 You may also want to monitor that they are up to date using the Nagios plugin at:
 `puppet/zulip/files/nagios_plugins/zulip_postgresql_backups/check_postgresql_backup`.

 ## Data export